 The new version of Dynamics 365 App for Outlook is built on the Unified Interface framework.
 The app keeps the functionality from the previous version, but adds additional capabilities that come with the Unified interface.

 View list items

-In the new version of the app you can see list items for any view or grid that is accessible through the app.
+See list items for any view or grid that's accessible through the app.

-You can take advantage of the Dynamics 365 (online) sitemap, to easily access your favorite and recently-used records in Dynamics 365 (online).
+Take advantage of the Dynamics 365 (online) sitemap to easily access favorite and recently used records in Dynamics 365 (online).